Pontia protodice

 Similar Taxa

-- Pieris rapaeSimilar size and base color; distinguished by more erratic pattern, less extensive dark markings especially in females, and presence year-round in many areas rather than late-season peak abundance.
+- Pieris rapaeSimilar size and white base color; distinguished by more erratic pattern, less extensive dark markings especially in females, and presence year-round in many areas rather than late-season peak abundance.

 More Details